Panel Replacement

 The service entrance (the wires from the utility to your meter, and from your meter into the panel) stays in place.
 Your amperage doesn't change.
 If the service entrance also needs work, that's an expanded project called a service change.

-Under the 2023 National Electrical Code (NEC), the new panel requires surge protection, an exterior emergency disconnect, and circuit protection that the original panel never had.
-The details are in the code requirements section below.
+Under the 2023 National Electrical Code (NEC), the new panel requires surge protection, an exterior emergency disconnect, and circuit protection the original panel never had.

 Why Panels Get Replaced